 COVID-19 Precautions and Safety Measures

-Our priority is to continue to care for our patients, to support our referral partners while ensuring protect the health and safety of our patients, staff, doctors, and the public.
+Our priority is to continue to care for our patients, with minimal wait times, to support our referral partners while ensuring protect the health and safety of our patients, staff, doctors, and the public.

 During this challenging time, we will take precautionary steps to promote safety.
 This may include reducing or canceling bookings for non-urgent office visits as and when advised by the Alberta Health.

 Thank you for your cooperation If you, a family member, or close contact have had a recent illness, such as a cough, fever, or difficulty breathing, do not come into the office for your appointment.
 Instead, please call our office at +1-780-652-2033 or email firstname.lastname@example.org to advise us of your symptoms and reschedule your visit.
 Our office is continuing to review the latest guidelines and recommendations surrounding the COVID-19 outbreak and update our policies accordingly.